-Instagram is much more popular with young adults than any other age group.
-Over 50% of 18-35-year-olds use this social media platform.
+Instagram is more popular with young adults than any other age group.
+Over 50% of their users are 18-35-year-olds.
 Of these, a whopping 500 million use ‘Insta’ every single day!
 There is no other social media platform as sector specific as Instagram.
-Only businesses from certain industries can reap the benefits that this photographic social network has to offer.
+Businesses from any industry can reap the benefits that this photographic social network has to offer.
 The most successful types of businesses include fitness, food and drink, lifestyle, fashion and travel.
 If your business’ target audience is within this age group and within a relevant sector, then Instagram is definitely the place to be.

 So, Instagram is a photo-sharing platform.
 It was invented just for mobile devices and nothing more really.
 It doesn’t work as well on desktops and photos can only be uploaded via a mobile device.
 This isn’t always ideal, especially if you do a lot of your work on a pc/mac.
 But if you are running your own business in this day and age, then I’m not sure I would believe you if you told me that you didn’t have a smartphone…

 Moving forwards, Instagram is brilliant for sharing photos of products, developments within your business and if you wanted to, even your staff.
 As opposed to the professional manner of other social media platforms, Instagram gives the ‘human’, more ‘relaxed’ vibe to your business.